-Bolt, Beranek and Newman (BBN) technologies are a technology company which are primarily a contractor to the US military, and specifically, to the the Defense Advanced Research Projects Agency (DARPA).
-Bolt, Beranek and Newman (BBN) technologies have played an important 'role' in the research and development of computer science in the second half of the twentieth century.
-A number of prominent computer scientists, and 'pioneers of the Internet' have worked for BBN, such as: Robert 'Bob' Kahn and JCR Licklider.
+Bolt, Beranek and Newman (BBN) technologies is a technology company that is currently owned by Raytheon and is a subsidiary of that corporation.
+Just as with Raytheon, BBN has a storied history as a major U.S. defense contractor, and has fulfilled contracts for the Defense Advanced Research Projects Agency (DARPA).
+Bolt, Beranek and Newman (BBN) technologies played an important role in the research and development of wide area computer networks in the second half of the twentieth century, and a number of prominent computer scientists -- referred to as 'pioneers of the Internet' -- have worked for BBN, such as: Robert 'Bob' Kahn and JCR Licklider.

 Bolt, Beranek and Newman (BBN) technologies, as the name would suggest, were founded by three individuals: